RobertSandiford/sass-in-template-string-vscode/README.md

-# vscode-styled-components
+# scss-in-template-string-vscode

-Syntax highlighting and IntelliSense for [styled-components](https://github.com/styled-components/styled-components).
+Syntax highlighting and IntelliSense for css and scss in template strings.

 ![Syntax highlighting in action](demo.png)